tecty/BillSpliter/README.md

 ## FAQ

 ### Why my balance doesn't increase after I created a bill?
-> First, your bill won't go anyware and recorded into the system.
+> First, your bill won't go anywhere and recorded into the system.
 Your balance will only be affected by the bill that all users agreed.

 ### When should I reject a bill?
 > When the bill is not related to you or the charges are more than the reality.